YanZ777/Git-Tutorial/README.md

 At the very least, I would read through the assignments to get a general idea of what is going on, then do the tutorials.

+For any of this, do not be afraid to ask for help!

 ---------------------------------------------------------------------------------------------------

 	First assignment.
 This will teach basics of using Git.